DFHack/dfhack/docs/Tools.rst

 DFHack tools are tagged with categories to make them easier to find.
 These categories are listed in the next few sections.
 Note that a tool can belong to more than one category.
-If you already know what you're looking for, try the `search` box or Ctrl-F on this page.
+If you already know what you're looking for, try the `search` or Ctrl-F on this page.
 If you'd like to see the full list of tools in one flat list, please refer to the `alphabetized index <genindex>`.

 DFHack tools by game mode
 -------------------------